Our office is open to visitors by appointment only. Please contact us for more information.

 In 2014 Becca was recognized as the Central Illinois Business Magazine Woman of the Year for her professional and community efforts.
 She is currently a board member of Association of Fundraising Professionals of East Central Illinois and Junior League of Champaign Urbana, as well as active in her children’s school and other community activities.

-As Director of Workplace Campaigns, Salvo works to help businesses and corporations in our community give back through United Way.
-He also leads United Way's Bottom Line Diaper Bank collaboration and the ECL @ Illinois program.
+As Director of Strategic Partnerships, Salvo works to help businesses and corporations in our community give back through United Way.
+He also leads United Way's Emerging Community Leaders program.

 Salvo is involved across the community in many organizations, including Illini Rebounders and Champaign West Rotary.
 In 2019, he was named Central Illinois Business Magazine's Forty Under 40 Man of the Year.